blackawa/micropress/spec/01_functionality_requirements.md

 - use pictures
 - write raw HTML
 - set other editor's name as writer of an article if they have admin privilege
+- change their own account information(pic, mail address, password, etc)
+- view only their own drafts and articles
+- ask review to an editor in chief

 ## For SEO Managers

 ### They can

-- Change visual theme without rebooting micropress
+- change visual theme without rebooting micropress
-- Check micropress status
+- check micropress status
-- Receive E-mail when micropress is too busy or down
+- receive E-mail when micropress is too busy or down
-- Check Google Analytics status
+- check Google Analytics status
-- Configure Google Analytics
+- configure Google Analytics
+- change their own account information(pic, mail address, password, etc)
+- configure twitter and facebook account

 ## For Visitors